ATCO Blue Flame Kitchen Lunch ‘n Learn

 Have you ever taken a lunchtime cooking class?
 My friend Robin invited me to join to her for a recent ATCO Blue Flame Kitchen Lunch ‘n Learn.
 In these weekly, noon-hour demo classes, you’ll learn how to create a few dishes, eat them and get to take the recipes home.
 At only $20, these courses are great value.
 And did I mention they include lunch?!

-Our gluten-free class started off learning how to make lemony artichoke croquettes served with these fab Food Should Taste Good Multigrain crackers (gluten-free, of course).
+Our gluten-free class started off learning how to make lemony artichoke ATCO Blue Flame Kitchen Lunch ‘n Learn served with some fab Food Should Taste Good Multigrain crackers (gluten-free, of course).
 I don’t know how I’ve managed to survive without these crackers, but I’m definitely going to pick some up the next time I’m at Costco.

 Oh, and we learned a great tip for cutting brie so the cheese doesn’t stick to your knife.
 Simply put it in the freezer to firm up before cutting (it doesn’t need to be completely frozen).
 And for cute shapes, use cookie cutters!